| CUSTOM WORK GALLERY - SUPERION IMPRESSIONS | ||

 The second thing that went wrong was the camera getting shot.
 Twice.
 We wanted to protect it with a lens but I was being idiotic at the moment and didn't want to bother.
 It proved to be a horribly stupid move on my part.

-Anyway, portions of the video can be found on my YouTube page.
+Anyway, portions of the video can be found below.
 I didn't have much actual firing footage to use so I instead decided to present some of the candid audio from the guys at the field.
 It's a horrible demonstration for the SuperIon, but the audio is pretty amusing.